 "The Conclusion and Epilogue are both very short.
 So if you have time to read nothing else, do read these.
-If you've been curious about Dowd's personal journey and his own struggles with 'inherited proclivities,' you will definitely want to read the 'Testimonial' section of the Epilogue.
-Also, do read the first paragraph of the Acknowledgments and see how it strikes you.
-Toward the end of the Acknowledgments you will find out precisely which parts of the book his science writer wife wrote."
+If you've been curious about Dowd's personal journey and his own struggles with 'inherited proclivities,' you will definitely want to read the "Testimonial" section of the Epilogue.

+"Also, absolutely read the first paragraph of the Acknowledgments and see how it strikes you.
+Toward the end of the Acknowledgments you will find out precisely which parts of the book his science writer wife wrote in his behalf."

-7b. (optional) Musical contemplation: "Africa" (6.5 mins) (from CD "Peter Mayer Sings The Great Story") Distribute words on next page to each participant.
+7b.
+Musical contemplation: "Africa" (6.5 mins)

+(from CD "Peter Mayer Sings The Great Story")

+Distribute words on next page to each participant.